teedoc/teedoc.github.io/docs/get_started/en/usage/quick_start.md

 ## Document structure

+Because `teedoc` is specially designed for multi-document system, **There is a basic concept, each document project contains multiple documents, and each document has its own configuration file named config** You need to keep in mind first

 There are several important files in the project:
 * The project root directory has a `site_config.json` file, which is the main configuration of the project
 * There can be multiple documents in the project, set in the `route` configuration item of `site_config`, each document directory must have `config.json` and `sidebar.json` (`json` file can also be `yaml `File), `config` file is responsible for the configuration items of this document, such as the document name, multiple documents can use `import` to share a template